drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 White, Blue, and Red keys can also be added to the randomized pool.
 If enabled, picking up keys will complete location checks, and you will receive individual door unlocks as items.

+You can also randomize all unique upgrades from Epimetheus's shop.

 ## What is the goal?

 The goal is to complete the main Tears of the Earth campaign.
 New Game Plus is not supported.

 ## What Astalon items can appear in other players' worlds?

 Any key items as noted above can appear in other players' worlds.
-If enabled, max health pickups, attack pickups, and key door unlocks will also appear.
+If enabled, max health pickups, attack pickups, key door unlocks, and shop upgrades will also appear.

 ## What does another world's item look like in Astalon?